Leader:

 This project (JAHEAD: Japanese Aging and Health Dynamics) started as a collaboration between the Tokyo Metropolitan Institute of Gerontology and the University of Michigan in the late 1980s, and has been continued for over 30 years through the participation of researchers at the University of Tokyo and other institutions.
 The history of this long-term longitudinal study and a list of publications are available on the JAHEAD website.

-1. Changes in health and life and their related factors in old age
+1. Changes in health and lives and their related factors in old age

 It is an important issue politically as well as academically to understand how physical, psychological, and social functioning change as people get older.
 We will examine not only 'average' trajectories, but also the various patterns of trajectories that are affected by individual attributes, such as socioeconomic status.
-Moreover, our focus will be on the differential impact of the factors on health and well-being by gender and age, and also differences across cohorts and time.
+Moreover, our focus will be on the differential impact of the factors on health and well-being by gender and age, and also by birth cohort, time, and regions as below.

 4. Archiving data and promotion of secondary analysis

 We have deposited the anonymous microdata in the University of Tokyo's SSJDA (Social Science Japan Data Archive), which is the largest archive of social science data in Japan.
-Waves 1-7 (1987-2006) are already open to researchers other than JAHEAD members as the National Survey of the Japanese Elderly.
+As of April 2025, Waves 1-8 (1987-2012) are already open to researchers other than JAHEAD members as the National Survey of the Japanese Elderly, and Wave 9 (2017) is being prepared for release.
 By archiving data, we can keep valuable data safe and also contribute to academic research by providing opportunities for secondary analysis by young researchers.
-We are increasing our efforts to facilitate the secondary analysis in such ways as holding workshops.
+We are increasing our efforts to facilitate secondary analysis in such ways as holding workshops.